Presidential Libraries & Museums

 Jimmy Carter Library in Atlanta, GA: The Martin Luther King Historic Site complex, which includes his boyhood home, the church where he preaches, the local firehouse, a rose garden, and a museum focused on MLK’s life and the Civil Rights Movement, is two miles from the Carter Library.
 Check back soon for a post about the complex, but plan on spending at least half a day learning about the Civil Rights leader.
 There is plenty of things to do in downtown Atlanta- look out for upcoming posts on Atlana, too.

-Ronald Reagan Library in Simi Valley, CA: They say there’s a hall of fame for just about everything; here’s one that guaranteed to impress teenagers (and everyone will be mesmerized by the collection of boards on display!): The Skateboarding Hall of Fame, about 20 minutes away from the library.
+Ronald Reagan Library in Simi Valley, CA: They say there’s a hall of fame for just about everything; here’s one that is guaranteed to impress teenagers (and everyone will be mesmerized by the collection of boards on display!): The Skateboarding Hall of Fame, about 20 minutes away from the library.
 It’s free to visit.

 George Bush Library in College Station, TX: Located on the campus of Texas A&M University, which would be a great campus to explore.
 Younger children will have fun at the Children’s Museum of Brazos Valley, where they can explore almost a dozen exhibits and an indoor rocket ship themed playground.